 Peterson seized a quote from Spectres de Marx to profoundly misconstrue Derrida as a dogmatic Marxist, rather than as a philosopher who, three decades into his career, wanted to investigate the “spirit” of Marxism set against the backdrop of the “totalitarian terror in all the Eastern countries, all the socio-economic disasters of Soviet bureaucracy, the Stalinism of the past and the neo-Stalinism in process” that was formative for Derrida.
 The mature Derrida wrote this in 1993, long after the nouveaux philosophes such as Bernard-Henri Lévy used the French translation of Solzhenitsyn’s The Gulag Archipelago (1974) to shame the French far left after the failures of the 1968 protests.
 A monolithic French left does not exist.
 Rhetorically, however, it would be most convenient if it did.

-Let us imagine what would happen if we introduced a certain thinker — let’s say the mysterious author of “Why Socialism?” — by describing the murderous possibilities of socialism, and perhaps, a few sentences or paragraphs later, finally mentioning that his primary interest was physics (I am speaking of Albert Einstein).
-Yet this is precisely what Peterson does with Derrida: there is a total distortion (or ignorance?) of what Derrida actually spent his life doing, which was, more or less, writing and teaching about many canonical philosophers, and eventually, more literary figures and a grab-bag of other thinkers.
+Let us imagine what would happen if we introduced a certain thinker — let’s say the mysterious author of “Why Socialism?” — by describing the murderous possibilities of socialism, then later mentioning that this thinker’s primary interest was physics (I am speaking of Albert Einstein).
+Yet this is precisely what Peterson does with Derrida: there is a total distortion (or ignorance?) of what Derrida actually spent his life doing, which was, more or less, writing and teaching about many canonical philosophers, literary figures and a grab-bag of other thinkers.
 Though Derrida might be extremely difficult and often irritating to read, I would invite anyone to flip through his books and confirm the spirit and themes of what Derrida discusses — a prominent one being a resistance, not an embrace, of totalizing systems of thought.
 Arguing that Derrida is a bad philosopher methodologically would be infinitely easier than arguing he is a evil person morally.
 One cannot leave his Politics of Friendship with the sense that Derrida (or his friends) hated humanity, love, virtue, kindness, or the tradition of Plato, Aristotle, and Cicero that he cites so profusely.

 Michel Foucault, unlike Derrida, joined the PCF in 1950, and then vehemently rejected communism and dogmatic Marxism.
-The rigid doctrines of the PCF and its condemnation of homosexuality was a terrible fit for the gay and idiosyncratic Foucault: a heterodox thinker who, on different accounts, has potential sympathies towards the end of his career with libertarianism, neoliberalism, and anarchism, a thinker who claimed “we must insist on the specificity of the Gulag question” against every sort of reductionism.
-In his personal politics and lifestyle, he was more radical than Derrida; in their thought, it is a toss-up; in their 21st century legacy, I think Foucault will win (a baseless speculation).
+The rigid doctrines of the PCF and its condemnation of homosexuality was a terrible fit for the gay and idiosyncratic Foucault: a heterodox thinker who, on different accounts, has potential sympathies towards the end of his career with libertarianism, neoliberalism, and anarchism; a thinker who claimed “we must insist on the specificity of the Gulag question” against every sort of reductionism.
+In his personal politics and lifestyle, he was more radical than Derrida; in their thought, it is a toss-up.

 A Continental Peterson?